 Be sure to also check out your rights as a Federal taxpayer.

-For specific questions about how to DO your taxes, you should talk to a tax professional, such as an accountant or bookkeeper.
+For specific questions about how to prepare your taxes, you should talk to a tax professional, such as an accountant or bookkeeper.

 What happens if I can’t get my taxes in on time?

 You have an automatic right to file for a 6 month extension.
 But if you owe the government money, you will be required to pay both late fees AND interest beginning the day after tax day.